Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Running-a-LaTeX-file.md

 When changing this template, all new run configurations created in any new project will be affected.

 Go to <ui-path>File | Other Settings | Run configuration Templates for New Projects</ui-path> and select LaTeX.
+You can also configure the Latexmk template there.

 ## Log messages